alexander-schranz/hexagonal-architecture-study/README.md

 `Infrastructure` Code for Symfony Framework correctly injected over Dependency Injection.

-So now we already did talk about the 4 Layers of the Hexagonal Architecture which are:
+So now we already did talk about the 4 Layers of our Hexagonal Architecture which are:

  - Application